We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 It’s really important because if you don’t, you get lost in the minutiae of the transactional homework, the activities, the extracurricular things, and life goes by, and you haven’t built a relationship.
 Everything that I do is about building relationships, be that with my business, my office, my patients, or with my husband and children, so they know that I’m invested in them.

-Maybe its the duas they give me, maybe it’s the blessings that I get, or maybe it’s the positivity that I throw out there that the universe sends back to me multifold, and I’m very thankful for that.
+Maybe it‘s the duas they give me, maybe it’s the blessings that I get, or maybe it’s the positivity that I throw out there that the universe sends back to me multifold, and I’m very thankful for that.

 I keep my family as my number one priority.
 They always have been and they always will be.
 I’m very close to my family.
 I always tell them that everything is secondary to them because they are such an integral part of me.
 We have so much peace in the house that, Alhamdulillah, everything else seems to find easy, open accesses.
 There’s not a lot of chaos, and that’s very helpful for me in my life.